School of Theology and Christian Ministry

 She has been empowered by the church to raise up women in ministry as part of her Wesleyan heritage.
 Her maternal grandmother and paternal great-grandmother were also ordained ministers.
 Being able to share these experiences and knowledge with students called to serve in the local church is her privilege.

 In 2008, Professor Garner completed her course of study for ordination and was ordained as an elder in the Church of the Nazarene in 2009.
-She has also studied at the master’s level at Nazarene Theological Seminary and is currently looking forward to pursuing a Doctor of Ministry degree.
+She has also studied at the master’s level at Nazarene Theological Seminary and is currently in a doctoral program at Fuller Theological Seminary entitled 'Youth, Family, and Culture.'

 She credits the youth group of Jackson First Church, also known as JaxNaz, for teaching her to “live simply so that others may simply live.”
 In 2012 and 2013, the youth led the church in raising more than $14,000 expanding the ministry of Nazarene Compassionate Ministries and World Vision in the areas of Malawi and Ethiopia.
 They were recognized as a “Top Ten” church for the 30-Hour Famine to help end extreme poverty.